omerfaruksayar/CANParserCreator/README.md

 ## Notes

-If a signal name in the header file does not match with the signal name in the DBC, program prints ==<signal_name>  did not find in the DBC==.
+If a signal name in the header file does not match with the signal name in the DBC, program prints <mark> <signal_name>  did not find in the DBC </mark>.